-As soon as you are able.
+As soon as you are able to.
 Most homeowners insurance policies have strict deadlines policyholders must adhere to, so you should file your claim as soon as possible.

 My home burned down.
 Do I still have to pay my mortgage?

-Generally, yes.
-Although some lenders might give you a grace period in which they won’t penalize you for late payments, such as charging late fees or reporting delinquencies.
-It’s advisable for you to check with your lender to determine what their disaster relief policies are.
+Generally, yes, although some lenders might give you a grace period in which they won’t penalize you for late payments.
+It’s important that you check with your lender to determine what their disaster relief policies are.

 If my home burned down, do I still have to pay my utility bills?